wiremock/wiremock.org/_site/docs/stubbing.md

 ---
 description: >
-    A core feature of WireMock is the ability to return canned HTTP responses for requests matching criteria.
+    A core feature of WireMock is the ability to return canned HTTP responses for requests that match criteria.
     These are described in detail in Request Matching.
 ---

 # Returning stubbed HTTP responses to specific requests

-A core feature of WireMock [API mocking](./overview.md) is the ability to return canned HTTP responses for requests matching criteria.
+A core feature of WireMock [API mocking](./overview.md) is the ability to return canned HTTP responses for requests that match criteria.
 These are described in detail in [Request Matching](./request-matching.md).

 ## Basic stubbing